Amazing Carpet Installation Selection…

 Carpet comes in many variations.
 Our staff is prepared to assist you in finding the right carpet for any room in your home.
-As a [ic-dealer-alignment], Sam’s Flooring is able to draw on the 125 year history of Mohawk Industries.
-As you will learn, Mohawk has been synonymous with high quality, skilled craftsman, and cutting edge features for many years.
-This program can assist you in visualizing your room with several different carpeting options.
-At Sam’s Flooring, we guarantee you will find a carpet that both you and your home will fall in love with!
+As a [ic-dealer-alignment], Sam’s Flooring is able to draw on the 125-year history of Mohawk Industries.
+As you will learn, Mohawk has been synonymous with high quality, skilled craftsman, and cutting-edge features for many years.
+This program can assist you in visualizing your room with several different carpet installation options.
+At Sam’s Flooring, we guarantee you will find carpeting that both you and your home will fall in love with!

 Tips for Choosing YOUR Perfect Carpet:

 - What room will the carpet installation will be going into.
 Will it be a Bedroom, Family Room, Children’s room, or basement?